willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-merge-serving-views.md

 At the time of writing, we currently serve over 1 billion unique guest (user) profiles via our platform.
 In addition, we receive over 1 billion new events via our event streaming API every month, import 10s of millions of records via our Batch APIs, process 100s of millions of client requests via our REST APIs upon which we execute and serve 100s of millions of decisions each month.
 All of this results in an average of over 150 million **new** changelog messages being processed internally each day with peaks as much as twice this.
 Our data volumes when we started the re architect described in this blog series were less than half of what they are today and at the time our infrastructure was starting to crumble under the load (the p95 for serving personalisations was over 500ms) and our costs starting to spiral out of control.

 Thanks to the re architect we currently serve personalisations (decisions) on our guest profiles with a p95 latency of 50ms!
-We also have a very flexible architecture where adding new views and new Product use cases became an order of magnitude easier.
+We also have a very flexible architecture where adding new views and new product use cases became an order of magnitude easier.

+We delivered a completely new data science platform using [Spark](http://spark.apache.org/), [Zeppelin](https://zeppelin.apache.org/) and [S3](https://aws.amazon.com/s3/).
+We delivered a new analytics platform using [Presto](https://prestodb.io/), [Parquet](https://parquet.apache.org/) and S3.
+All of this meant we transformed our ability as a company to deliver insight from our data.

 We achieved all of this with a small engineering and operations team of only ~ 15 and ~3 respectively at the time of writing.
 We hope this series has been some help in explaining the thought process and challenges we faced.